Annual Report 2025 - Proud of our achievements, but alarmed at ongoing increase in demand for our support

 Read and download the 24pp full report here

-Women at The Well has today (23 September 2025) published its annual impact report, which looks back on the numbers of women supported over the last year, local trends and how our work has been resourced.
+Women at The Well today (23 September 2025) published its annual impact report, which looks back on our work with women over the last year, local trends and how our work has been resourced.

 Women at The Well CEO Sarah Green said:

-“I am so proud of what our small team of very dedicated staff members and volunteers have achieved over the last year – protecting our unique delivery of unconditional, unrushed support for women who have been failed by many other agencies, earning women’s trust, and being creative and responsive to women’s needs.
+“I am so proud of what our small team of very dedicated staff members and volunteers have achieved over the last year.
+We have protected our unique delivery model of unconditional, unrushed support for women who have often been failed by other agencies.
+We worked hard to earn women’s trust, and have been creative and responsive to women’s needs.

-“We have supported women to access safe accommodation, we have advocated with and for women through every part of the health system, we’ve done everything possible to alleviate appalling situations of destitution, and have tried to help women access justice.
-We have been a safe women only space for therapeutic support and making social connections.
+“We have supported women to access safe accommodation, we have advocated with and for women through every part of the health system, and we have done everything possible to alleviate appalling destitution.
+We have tried to help women access justice, and we have been a safe women only space for therapeutic support and making social connections.

 Sarah Green continued:

-“We see the frontline consequences of systemic injustices.
+“We see the frontline consequences of systemic injustices every day in our work.
 Women come to us ultimately because the right to support and recovery after experiencing domestic and/or sexual abuse is not upheld, because the housing system fails to recognise women’s safety needs, and because in health women’s physical pain is dismissed and their mental health situations pathologized.
 The hostile immigration environment signals to migrant women that they must stay in the shadows and that they do not have rights to safety and protection.
-The experience of precarity due to poverty and criminalisation puts women at risk of more harm and sees them judged harshly.
+The experience of precarity due to poverty and criminalisation puts women at risk of great harm and sees them judged harshly.

-“Over the last year we have supported women experiencing and at risk of harm in prostitution and/or sexual exploitation in a huge array of contexts – from so-called ‘survival sex’ and ‘exchange’, to the ‘cuckooing’ of their homes, and under the control of people controlling them for criminal purposes.
+“Over the last year we have supported women experiencing and at risk of harm in prostitution and/or sexual exploitation in a huge array of contexts – from so-called ‘survival sex’ and ‘exchange’, to the ‘cuckooing’ of their homes, and through people controlling them for criminal purposes.
 We need an urgent conversation about these risks and harms and how they are driven by some men’s sexual entitlement.”

 The annual impact report also includes stories from women who use the support service, reports from staff and volunteers, and a breakdown of how the organisation is resourced.